 In a price per watt category Solbian panels are not winners, however they can save installation costs so all these factors need to be weighed.
 Please do not compare the price of a Solbian to a knock-off Chinese panel as this is like comparing a Yugo to a Lexus.

-FACT: None of these semi-flexible panels are going to outlast a well made aluminum framed glass panel.
+Key Point: None of the semi-flexible panels are going to outlast a well made aluminum framed glass panel.
 This is just a reality.
-You are paying a premium for the light weight, watts per square inch and the laminate technology.
+You are paying a premium for the light weight, watts per square inch, highly efficient solar cells and the laminate technology.

 Good quality semi-flexible panels can however yield a decent service life.
 The key here is “good quality“.
 Solbian invented this technology and the Chinese manufacturers have ignored the patents and essentially stolen the technology.
 What else is new?
 Solbian is simply too small to fight them all.

-I’ve yet to find a semi-flexible panel that I can stand behind other than Solbian.
-If I find one, you can bet I will add it to the list here, and likely sell them myself, but most of them are using low grade cells, poor junction boxes, sub par construction techniques, knock-off cell interconnects and poor quality films/laminates.
+We’ve yet to find a semi-flexible panel that we can stand behind other than the Solbian panels and they also have the longest marine life track record.
+If I find one, you can bet we will add it to the list here, and likely sell them too, but most of them are using low-grade cells, poor junction boxes, sub par construction techniques, knock-off cell interconnects and poor quality films/laminates.

 As of the May 2015 pricing sheet Sunpower® had 10 grades of solar cells, none of them were or are labeled or sold as “A Grade”.
 The cells many knock-off companies are using were running $1.33 each (1500 cell quantity column).
 The cells Solbian uses, in the SP panels, were running $12.20 (1500 cell quantity column) for each cell.

-Sunpower® also requires the use of their proprietary cell to cell interconnect straps something most knock-off makers are simply not using.
+SunPower® also requires the use of their proprietary cell to cell interconnect straps something most knock-off makers are simply not using.
+The proprietary cell interconnects and backings are not inexpensive but are a major part of what allow the wafers to be “semi-flexible”.
 In short there is a definite difference between “looks-alike” and “performs-alike”.
 The knock-off makers are good at “looks-alike” but routinely fail at performs-alike.
-I have physically tested far too many knock-off panels that don’t meet spec right out of the box and this is simply deceitful.
-Once customer bought six 100W knock-offs and none of them had the same output and none of them could meet short circuit or OCV spec.
+We have physically tested far too many knock-off panels that don’t meet spec right out of the box and this is simply deceitful.
+One customer of ours bought six 100W knock-offs, the price was certainly attractive, and none of them had the same output and none of them could meet short circuit or OCV spec, not even close.
+They were all sent back and this began a lengthy year long fight with the vendor, to which I never did hear the outcome, other than the owners credit card company stood behind him.

-For this sort of testing I have a known good “control” panel I can compare against for the conditions.
-The control panel met its spec during this testing, none of the six knock-offs could..
-The eBay seller refused to take them back, go figure.
+For this sort of testing we have a known good “control” panel we can compare against for the conditions present.
+The control panel met its spec during this testing, none of the six knock-offs could.
+The eBay seller refused to take them back and this resulted in the year long battle.

 125W of Invisible Solar